HappyZombies/4chan-nodejs/README.md

 There are a lot of features that 4chan provides that are not yet added.
 The overall core functionality of 4chan is what's currently present.
 These 4chan features will be added eventually.
+#####Note: *Due to the school season, progress is slow but updates will be occasionally made.
+Expect summer to be loads of fun!*

 # FAQ